benjithedalilama/alice-frontend/final/final.md

-# Alice: Code as Design
+# Code as Design
-##### An exploration into best practices for development of sustainable software systems.
+## An exploration into best practices for development of sustainable software systems.

 ## Introduction
 To begin, my project focuses on broad problems present in software development and code design itself, as opposed to focusing on the function of the product.
 This project is concerned with the *how* and *why* much more than it is concerned with the *what*.
 I *am not* trying to develop the next best way to manage devices and data in automated farming systems.
 I *am* trying to explore code as design and demonstrate the power of code as design through the system I am implementing.